Efficient Video Transformers with Spatial-Temporal Token Selection

-where $\mathbf{s^{\prime}}$ is the score vector of all tokens and ${\bm {\theta}}_2$ is the weights for the MLP.
-We adopt the min-max normalization here to make the training process more stable.
-We further use ${\bm \theta} = \left\{ {\bm \theta_1}, {\bm \theta_2} \right\}$ to denote the weights of the selection network.
-It is worth mentioning that the additional computational overhead brought by the scoring network is negligible compared to the computational overhead saved by pruning the uninformative tokens.
+where ${\bm {\theta}}_2$ is the network weights and $\mathbf{s}\in \mathbb{R}^{L}$ is the score vector of all tokens normalized with the min-max normalization~\cite{cordonnier2021differentiable}.
+It is worth mentioning that the additional computational overhead brought by the scorer network is negligible compared to the computation cost saved by pruning the uninformative tokens, as shown in Sec.~\ref{sec:results}.

-\textbf{Top-K token selection.} Determining which tokens in a sequence to keep and to discard is a non-trivial task, which is closely related to both the task at hand and input samples.
-In this work, we formulate the token selection as a Top-K problem.
-Specifically, taking the scores $\mathbf{s^{\prime}}$ as inputs, the indices of the $K$ largest entries in $\mathbf{s^{\prime}}$ can be extracted through a Top-K operator: